leotrs/rsm/README.md

-4. Interactive: RSM documents support context-relevant tooltips, embedded video or animations, enhanced document navigation, smart search, content folding, smart context menus, and many other features that
+4. Interactive: RSM documents support context-relevant tooltips, embedded video or animations, enhanced document navigation, smart search, content folding, smart context menus, and many other opportunities for interaction.

 5. Extensible: potential to extend using the entire ecosystem of modern web technologies